top of page

 • Summary of past treatments and medications

-Medebound can assist with organizing, translating, and formatting these records for U.S. review.
+Medebound HEALTH can assist with organizing, translating, and formatting these records for U.S. review.

 Step 4: Submit Your Case Without a Referral